 a habit now as I do things day-to-day to express gratitude consciously like thanking my computer and

-forming more and more connections.
-I even thanked my eyes, hands, brain and every part of my body
+there”, forming more and more connections.
+I even thanked my eyes, hands, brain and every part

 Initially I did this as a fully conscious process, going through and thinking of the connections until